OanaIgnat/OanaIgnat/README.md

 👯 I'm looking to colaborate on AI4Good :heart: applications, applying research in the real-world applications.

-💬 My research lies mainly at the intersection of **Computer Vision and Natural Language Processing**, I develop **Machine Learning models and Datasets** for **Human Action Understanding** and many other projects.
+💬 My research lies mainly at the intersection of **Computer Vision and Natural Language Processing**.
+I build **Machine Learning models and Datasets** for **Human Action Understanding** and many other projects.

 My main research projects have been on:
 - :nail_care: Human Action Understanding